 Elastic Load Balancing

-Elastic Load Balancing is a networking service that automatically spreads out incoming application traffic across several available EC2 instances.
+Elastic Load Balancing is a networking service that automatically spreads out incoming application traffic across AWS EC2 instances, IP addresses and Lambda functions.
 Customers have the option of enabling it within a single Availability Zone or throughout multiple zones.
+The three load balancer types AWS offers all feature security, scaling and reliable availability.
 The service can also detect unhealthy instances and reroute traffic to healthy ones.

 Pricing: AWS offers three Elastic Load Balancing pricing tiers: Application, Networking and Classic.
 With Application Load Balancer and Network Load Balancer, users are charged each hour or partial hour it is running, as well as for the Load Balancer Capacity Units used each hour.
 Amazon charges Classic Load Balancer users for each hour or partial hour of use, as well as each gigabyte of data transferred through.